Don't miss out on Dr. Sharol's newsletters: Get notices of herbal conferences, any book giveaways and new articles released each month.

 You can assume most brightly colorful vegetables and fruits have some degree of antioxidant activity.

 I am not going to give you a list of antioxidants here, I am just giving you an idea of how common antioxidants are.
 They are easy to include in a healthy diet by eating a variety of fresh fruits and vegetables.
-To decrease oxidative stress in an illness such as this, you want a lot of antioxidants.
+To decrease oxidative stress in a chronic illness such as this, you want a lot of antioxidants but largely from your food which is a safe way to get them.
 So, eat a lot of vegetables, fruits and make it varied.